 A modern incised inscription records all the names of those re-buried in the churchyard, including Henry, Elizabeth and Jane, on the base of the tower near the west entrance of St Margaret's.
 The others are: Robert Blake, Denis Bond, Nicholas Boscawen, Mary Bradshaw, Sir William Constable, Richard Deane, Isaac Dorislaus, Anne Fleetwood, Thomas Hesilrige, Humphrey Mackworth, Stephen Marshall, Thomas May, John Meldrum, Edward Popham, John Pym, Humphrey Salwey, William Strong, William Stroud and William Twiss.

 Only Oliver's favourite daughter Elizabeth Claypole, who died on 6 August 1658, still lies in the Abbey, as her vault was in a different part of the chapel and was not found at the time the others were being dis-interred.
-A small modern stone marks her grave to the north of Henry VII's monument.
+A small modern stone marks her grave to the north of Henry VII's monument. (see her separate entry on the website)

 A photograph of the Cromwell stone and regicides tablet can be purchased from Westminster Abbey Library.